Centennial Bowl: Centennial Bowl project

 In August 2015, construction of the Centennial Bowl interchange project began.

-In July 2017, the first flyover of the interchange was completed, connecting CC 215 east to US 95 south.
+In July 2017, the first flyover of the interchange was completed, connecting CC 215 west to US 95 south.
 Around this time, a US 95 north–CC 215 east ramp was built.

 In September 2020, the second and longest flyover was completed, connecting US 95 north to CC 215 west and replacing a loop ramp connecting US 95 to the beltway.
-It is the second longest bridge in Nevada after the I-515 viaduct in Downtown Las Vegas.
+It is the second longest bridge in Nevada after the I-11 viaduct (then-signed as I-515) in Downtown Las Vegas.

-In October 2020, the third flyover ramp was completed, connecting US 95 south to CC 215 east, along with a CC 215 east–US 95 south ramp.
+In October 2020, the third flyover ramp was completed, connecting US 95 south to CC 215 east, but with a few delays, but finally opened in the start of 2023, along with a CC 215 east–US 95 south ramp.

 In January 2021, the $155 million final phase of Centennial Bowl construction began.
-This project includes ramps to Oso Blanca Road and Sky Pointe Drive, a CC 215 east–US 95 north flyover, a CC 215 east–US 95 north ramp, and a US 95 south–CC 215 east ramp.
-This phase is projected to finish by 2024.
+This project included a CC 215 interchange with Sky Pointe Drive and connecting ramps to Oso Blanca Road, a CC 215 east–US 95 north flyover, a CC 215 west–US 95 north ramp, a US 95 south–CC 215 east ramp, and conversion of CC 215 from interim roadway to freeway within the interchange area.
+On December 4, 2023, the $272 million Centennial Bowl project finished construction.

+On May 21, 2024, US 95 was re–designated as I-11 by NDOT due to an expansion in Nevada, linking Las Vegas, Phoenix and Reno after the American Association of State Highway and Transportation Officials (AASHTO) approved the I-11 designation in October 2022 along with the Federal Highway Administration (FHWA) on November 24, 2023.